snowplow/snowplowanalytics.com/_posts/2018-08-23-snowplow-rdb-loader-r30-released-with-stability-improvements/index.md

 <h3>Redshift</h3>

-In storage target configuration for Redshift you'll need to do following changes:
+In the storage target configuration for Redshift, you'll need to do following changes:

 1. Switch SchemaVer to `3-0-0`
 2. Remove `sslMode` and add `jdbc` JSON object instead
 3. In case you had `"sslMode": "DISABLE"` - add `"ssl": false` to `jdbc`; if you had `"sslMode": "REQUIRE"` - add `"ssl": true` to `jdbc`
 4. Assign random UUID to `id` property (add it if it didn't exist)
 5. Add `"sslTunnel": null` unless you already have configured SSL tunnel, introduced in [R28][r28-post]
-6. Add `"processingManifest": null` unless you're going to use the processing manifest
+6. Add `"processingManifest": null` unless you're going to use the processing manifest (to be covered in a future release announcement)

 <h3>PostgreSQL</h3>